 Marriage counseling works the best when you go for it in the early stages of troubled marriage.
 Also, for the counseling to work, you need to be sincere.

 - Give the right information to the therapist

 - Go for regular follow-ups and save your marriage

 Marriage counseling won’t work when there are some serious issues in your relationship, such as verbal or physical abuse, chronic illnesses, severe problems, failure to attend and follow counseling sessions and tips, and disinterest in the relationship due to reasons such as an extra marital affair.

-When you go for the therapy after infidelity, the therapist guides the person who had an affair, to be more compassionate towards their partner.
+When you seek marriage advice from therapists after infidelity, he/she guides the person who had an affair to be more compassionate towards their partner.
 Some of the practical techniques the therapist may suggest are:

 1. Say sorry every day:

 The spouse who had been unfaithful needs to apologize every day (sometimes more) to their partner.Talk to their spouse about the wrong-doing and promise that such incidents would not be repeated.